coderefinery/mma/_episodes/09-legacy.md

 - Use tools like [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html).
 - Use platforms like [Coveralls](https://coveralls.io).
 - Identify untested code and dead wood.
+- Iterate with step 1) and 2).

 ### 4) Define interfaces

-Identify important entry points between modules/sections.
-This is an iterative process.
+- Identify important entry points between modules/sections.
+- Again, this is an iterative process.

 ### 5) Isolate modules behind interfaces

-Make interface functions publicly accessible and make all other functions publicly inaccessible.
+- Make interface functions publicly accessible and make all other functions publicly inaccessible.

-This is a painful step since you will identify many dependencies.
+- This is a painful step since you will identify many dependencies.

 ### 6) Refine interfaces

-Iterate steps 4 to 6.
+- Iterate steps 4 to 6.

 ### 7) Localize global data